gamechanger/gc_learning_to_code/README.md

 ## How to Run the Code?
 We are going to be working in Python.
-In order to do that we will be using a program called idle.
+In order to do that we will be using a program called Idle.

-To start Idle, open the terminal application and type 'idle' Idle's python REPL (Read Eval Print Loop) will start.
-This REPL allows you to enter python commands and get back their output.
+*To start Idle, open the terminal application and type 'idle' *Idle's python REPL (Read Eval Print Loop) will start.
+*This REPL allows you to enter python commands and get back their output.
-Idle also allows you to create new files, open old files, and run python files.
-You should familiarize yourself with Idle because we will be using it for the duration of the course.
+*Idle also allows you to create new files, open old files, and run python files.
+*You should familiarize yourself with Idle because we will be using it for the duration of the course.

 ## How to Get Your Questions Answered?